 Programs - Seminars - Events

 To reach our goal, we will support and advance the efforts of local schools.
-Starting at the elementary level through high school, we will teach the history of the area to our children, who are truly our future, and their parents who will help us chieve our goals today.
-We will provie programs, seminars, and events that speak to our history, art and music.
+Starting at the elementary level through high school, we will teach the history of the area to our children, who are truly our future, and their parents who will help us achieve our goals today.
+We will provide programs, seminars, and events that speak to our history, art and music.
 We will help fund and promote these programs focusing on our history and cultural arts.
 These activities will also help fund our long term goals.

 How Can You Help?